jk89/record-deck/README.md

 # record-deck project description

-Smooth BLDC with a positional encoder, via a constant jerk model with input smoothing via a kalman filter, suitable for low to high (28k) rpm applications aspirationally suitable for driving a bespoke record deck AC motor.
+Smooth BLDC with a positional encoder, via a constant jerk model with input smoothing via a kalman filter, suitable for low to high (28k) rpm applications.
+Aspirationally suitable for driving a bespoke record deck AC motor.

 ## Directory layout